Forward-Nexus/fwdai-pro/CONTRIBUTING.md

 - Follow existing patterns in the codebase
 - Use clear variable names (we're accessible, not cryptic)
 - Comment complex logic
-- Format with Prettier: `npm run format`
+- Format with Prettier: `pnpm run format`
-- Lint with ESLint: `npm run lint`
+- Lint with ESLint: `pnpm run lint`

 ---